Home » Read & Learn » WordPress » WordPress Blocks 101 – The Basics

 Paragraph Toolbar

-You can drag the block elsewhere on the page by clicking the six dots or the up/down arrow.
-Next comes alignment, dynamic content, bold, italics, link, and additional formatting tools, and the last three dots are even more options.
+You can also drag the block to reposition it on the page by clicking the six dots or the up/down arrow.
+Next comes alignment, dynamic content, bold, italics, link, and additional formatting tools, and the last three dots offer even more options.
 Just for that paragraph!

 Paragraph block "more" toolbar.